fowzan2744/whatsapp-chat-analyzer/README.md

 #  Whatsapp Chat Analyzer
-A Machine Learning Data Analytics Application that analyses the Whatsapp chats
+A Data Science - Data Analytics Application that analyses the Whatsapp chats